Quarff: Quarff church

 Quarff Government church and manse in Easter Quarff were completed in 1830, to a design by Thomas Telford.
-It is located on a rising bank about 500 yd from the sea-shore, and its first minister, Mr James Gardner, was inducted in September 1830.
-In 1843 his allegiance was called into question however, and in June 1843 his name appears in a list of ministers who had given their adhesion to the Free Presbyterian Church in Scotland in the so-called Disruption of 1843.
-The "parish living" in Quarff became vacant and the Rev. Alexander Webster was appointed on 31 July 1843.
+It is located on a rising bank about 500 yd from the sea-shore, and its first minister, James Gardner, was inducted in September 1830.
+In 1843 his allegiance was called into question however, and in June 1843 his name appears in a list of ministers who had given their adhesion to the Free Presbyterian Church in Scotland in the Disruption of 1843.
+The "parish living" in Quarff became vacant and Alexander Webster was appointed on 31 July 1843.

 The church was described in 1845 as "a beautiful and commodious building built to contain 320."
 The area experienced a Christian revival in 1863; a contemporaneous report reads: "Formerly Quarff was noted for its coldness and apathy in matters of religion ...
 Now, however, the people are in the deepest concern about the interests of their souls".

-The church is no longer in use; services are held in the Old Manse on the Lerwick Road each Sunday at 11:30 am.
-The churchyard is well maintained, however, and is still used for burials.